hasura/ndc-storage/docs/objects.md

 ### Direct Upload

-The object data must be encoded as base64 string.
+The object data must be encoded as a base64 string.

 ```gql
 mutation UploadObject {